 5.2.2 Pre-conditions

-Good partnership and cooperation are established between the road supervision department and Mobile Operator#A in City#B. Requested by the supervision departments for the sensing service, the suitable base stations around/along a highway are selected, which enable Mobile Operator#A to constantly sense the road situation including moving objects (e.g. vehicles and pedestrians).
+Good partnership and cooperation are established between the road supervision department/map provider and Mobile Operator#A in City#B. Requested by the supervision departments/map provider for the sensing service, the suitable base stations around/along a highway are selected, which enable Mobile Operator#A to constantly sense the road situation including moving objects (e.g. vehicles and pedestrians).
 The sensing signal emitted from the base station arrives at vehicles/pedestrians/objects on the road and is bounced (reflected) back to the transmitting base station.

+The V2X application consumes the HD dynamic maps service from the map provider.

 5.2.3 Service Flows